Simewu/BASIC-transpiler/README.md

 # BASIC-transpiler
+Converts from the BASIC programming language, to JavaScript.
-Run BASIC code directly from the browser, explore the fun side of programming
+Run BASIC code directly from your browser, explore the fun side of programming.

 This application is hosted at http://simewu.com/BASIC-transpiler/.